zinggAI/zingg/docs/stepByStep.md

 1. TOC
 {:toc}
-## Step by step guide to running Zingg

 ### Step 1: Install
 Installation instructions [here](installation.md).
 If you need to build from the sources or compile for a different flavor of Spark, check [compiling](compiling.md)